Channa argus

 2000 Two fish captured in the St. Johns River, Florida.

-2002 Two fish caught in Lake Wylie, North Carolina.
+2002 Snakeheads established in the Potomac River Basin.
+Two fish caught in Lake Wylie, North Carolina.
 A subspecies native to China and Korea ––introduced by a man who never made the fish soup for which he had purchased a live pair of the top-tier predators––is discovered in a Crofton, Maryland, pond.
 The piscicide rotenone is applied to clear the pond.

-2004 Found in the Potomac River and basin in Virginia and Maryland; species is well established.
-Several fish captured in a pond in FDR Park, Philadelphia; establishment of species likely.
+2004 Several fish captured in Meadow Lake in Philadelphia; sampling efforts the following year resulted in the capture of several size-classes of snakehead, including juveniles.
 A specimen collected in Burnham Harbor, Lake Michigan (downtown Chicago), and Rhode Island.

 2007 Large adult fish caught in South Fork Catawba River, North Carolina.